-Karthikai Deepam or Karthikai Vilakkidu is a festival of lights that is observe by Hindus of Tamil Nadu, Sri Lanka and Kerala.
-It falls in the month of Kārttikai as per Tamil calendar.
+Karthigai Deepam or Karthikai Vilakkidu is a festival of lights observed by Hindus of Tamil Nadu, Sri Lanka, and Kerala.
+It falls in the month of Kārttikai as per the Tamil calendar.

 Legend of the Arunachalam Temple :

 According to the legend, once the goddess Parvati was in a playful mood and closed Lord Shiva’s eyes as soon as she closes the eyes, the entire universe fells into darkness.
 Goddess Parvati asks for his forgiveness and expiates.

 As per the orders of Lord Shiva, she goes to Kanchipuram and works on her amendment.
 From there, she goes to the Iruvannamalai hills nearby Tiruvannamalai.
 Over there, she kills the demon Mahishasura and organizes a grand festival on Karthigai.